 The idea of dividing keywords into buckets is to simplify the SEO process.
-If you have a website with hundreds of pages, looking at a spreadsheet with hundreds of rows will drive you nuts.
+If you have a website or Shopify store with hundreds of pages, looking at a spreadsheet with hundreds of rows will drive you nuts.
 You’ll want to give up before you start!

 By dividing keywords into buckets and giving each type its own tab, you can work through your existing pages and plan future pages.
 The task will seem less daunting.